giuliobosco/JavaSAMT/README.md

 	Implement Runnable Interface and extends Thread Class for understand basics.
     - Bomb
     Exercise for learn how the works interrupt with threads in concurrency programming paradigm.
+    - circles
+    Create circles on a frame, they have to became smaller with an timer.